Before you do anything

 Groupon is a great way of finding local deals at a discounted price.
 Also great if you’re looking for festival/experience day tickets and presents for loved ones.

 Buy a KeepCup (other products are available!) and then take hot drinks with you.
-Or if you are adamant on buying hot drinks out, then you may find many cafe’s will give you a discount if you bring your own cup.
+Or if you are adamant on buying hot drinks out, then you may find many cafe’s

 Use the SU gym rather than high street or premium.
 You can usually strike a better deal and choose a membership that fits around your lifestyle (off-peak membership, for example).
 Another reason why you should join the SU gym is that you’ll be around the student community and may find yourself meeting new people when you attend some of the exercise classes they have on offer.